NorthLink Ferries: Future fleet

-The vessels will operate on two modes, passenger mode is peak times and during dry docking periods and freight mode during the low season.
+The vessels will operate on two modes, passenger mode is peak times (and when the other vessel is dry docking), and freight mode during the low season.
 They will also be capable of operating at two service speeds of 14 and 20 knots.
-On 4 June 2025, funding has been allocated for these two new freight flex vessels with the intention of awarding the contract in February 2026.
+On 4 June 2025, funding was allocated for these two new freight flex vessels.
+A contract was awarded to Guangzhou Shipyard (China) in March 2026.